-Teacher candidates, mentor teachers and fieldwork supervisors must complete an initial two-hour Student Teaching Orientation.
+Teacher candidates, district support providers and fieldwork supervisors must complete an initial two-hour Student and Intern Teaching Orientation.
 Orientation will be held at least one to two weeks before the start of the semester in which teacher candidates plan to enroll in student teaching.
 During Orientation, responsibilities, expectations, deadlines, forms and Portfolium usage will be reviewed.
-Teacher candidates who fail to attend Orientation will not be allowed to student teach.
+Teacher candidates who fail to attend Orientation will not be allowed to complete their internship.